Skip to main content Go to Site Map

 Tamboo Bamboo is derived from the French word tambour (drum) and the bamboo sticks used to produce the sounds.
 Bamboo percussion is common in Africa and the diaspora.
 Mas bands would use bamboo cut to different lengths which created different pitches when banged on the ground or striking them with sticks.
 This allowed the Afro-Trinidadian population to maintain a connection to their African drumming traditions under colonial restrictions.
 Alongside the bamboo, the bands also struck bottles with spoons and continued to use chac-chacs and scrapers.

-1892 – Government order dictates that all Pierrot should obtain a license from the police
+1892 – Government order dictates that all Pierrot should obtain a licence from the police

 This removed the protection of anonymity which meant that the numbers of Pierrot steadily declined.
-In 1895, 60 licenses were issued.
+In 1895, 60 licences were issued.
 This was halved by 1900 and by 1920, Pierrot had disappeared.

 1895 – The Riot Act was read to revellers in Cedros